wilsonmar/wilsonmar.github.io/_posts/2016-08-01-windows-on-mac.md

    ### VMware Fusion files

-0. In Finder, on the left pane, scroll to the "Locations" section to click the exit icon to the right of "VMware Fusion".

-1. When done, open /Applications folder, sort by Name, and scroll to see "VMWare Fusion.app".
+<a target="_blank" href="https://www.youtube.com/watch?v=BBTlKrYU0HQ">Install Windows as a SOC Analyst</a>

    PROTIP: Apps in the /Applications folder are sorted by the date when the app was created, not when it was installed on your laptop.

+1. In Finder, on the left pane, scroll to the "Locations" section to click the exit icon to the right of "VMware Fusion".

 1. Click OK to "System Extention Blocked".
 1. Click Agree to Terms & Conditions.